tbwfdu/fetch/docs/appupdates.md

 ---
 layout: page
+title: Usage
+subtitle: Checking for Existing Application Updates
 ---

-## Checking for UEM Application Updates

-This workflow is straightforward.
-It will query Workspace ONE UEM and return results that have updated versions in the database.
+This workflow is quite straightforward.
+It will query Workspace ONE UEM and return matched results that have updated application versions.

 ![Alt text](../images/image7.png?raw=true "Image")